- Compliance Committees

 On This Page:

 To seek IRB approval, complete an IRB Application in IRBManager.
 Before applying, identify the individual who will serve as Principal Investigator.
 The individual must be eligible to serve as PI.
 In some cases, a Supervising Investigator must agree to supervise the research (e.g., projects led by students, post-docs, etc.).
-IRBManager will route completed applications to Supervising Investigators for review and signature.
-The application will be routed by IRBManager to all personnel who are Faculty and Professional and Scientific Staff to indicate whether or not they have a financial conflict of interest.
-Applications must also be reviewed and signed by the Department Chair of the PI or Supervising Investigator.
+Completed applications must be reviewed and signed by the Principal Investigator, Supervising Investigator (when applicable), and Chair of the department overseeing the research before submission to the IRB.
+Additionally, all study personnel who are ISU Faculty or Professional and Scientific Staff must indicate whether they have a financial conflict of interest.

-IRB applications undergo a pre-review process to ensure that all materials and information needed for review are included and to determine the review status of the study (i.e., exempt review status, eligible for expedited review procedures, or requires review by the full committee).
-The terms exempt and expedited refer to categories of research established in the federal regulations, which do not require review by the full committee.
-At ISU, the IRB Co-chairs conduct expedited reviews; exemption can be granted by the IRB Co-chairs or the IRB Administrators.
+IRB applications undergo a pre-review process to ensure that all materials and information needed for review are included and to determine the level of review necessary for the study (i.e., exempt review, expedited review, or review by the full committee).
+The terms exempt and expedited refer to categories of research that do not require review by the full committee.
+At ISU, expedited reviews are conducted by IRB Chair(s) or designated IRB members.
+Exempt reviews are conducted by qualified IRB staff.

 Due to the number of protocols reviewed by the IRB, PIs are advised to submit their applications well in advance of the proposed start date or the continuing review date of the study.
 Although a review often takes less time than shown in the table below, it's wise to allow for the longer time frame, especially during peak periods such as the middle of fall and spring semesters.